govindbhardwaj/govindbhardwaj/README.md

 - 👋 Hi, I’m @govindbhardwaj
 - 👀 I’m interested in DevOps and Guitars
-- 📫 Reach me at govindbhardwaj@outlook.com
+- 📫 Reach me out at govindbhardwaj@outlook.com

 <!---
 govindbhardwaj/govindbhardwaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.